OptimisticShibe/spotify-stats-dashboard/README.md

-# "Top 5 Trend" Visualizer App
+# "Top 5 Spotify" Visualizer App

-Top 5 Trend is a ReactJS experiment using the Spotify API.
+Top 5 Spotify is a ReactJS experiment using the Spotify API.
 This app uses React Hooks to manage state, and gather data from 3 endpoints: **User, Top Tracks,** and **Top Artists**

   Tracks and Artists will fetch a user's top tracks and artists within 1 of 3 possible timeframes allowed by the API: 4 weeks, 6 months, and All Time.
   User endpoint is just used to fetch the User Icon (if there is one).